-11. In accordance with Statistical Commission decision 49/101 (g), the Expert Group was tasked to work jointly with custodian agencies and establish a fruitful dialogue between all parties, to further refine the guidelines by taking into account concerns raised at the forty-ninth session of the Commission and to prepare criteria for implementation of the guidelines that are based on best practices and on ways to limit the burden that the envisaged procedures may represent in terms of time and resources for both national and international statistical systems and that resolve outstanding issues.
-As agreed by the Commission at its forty-ninth session, seven members of the Group and four members of the Committee for the Coordination of Statistical Activities worked to develop a document on criteria for the implementation of the guidelines on data flows and global data reporting for the Sustainable Development Goals, with the aim of implementing the guidelines prepared by the Group.1 The co-chairs of both the Group and the Committee led the process of developing the document.
-It was reviewed by both the Group and the Committee and presented at the eighth meeting of the Group.
-The document is contained in annex I of the present report.
+11. With decision 49/101 (g), the Group was tasked to "work jointly with custodian agencies and establish a fruitful dialogue between all parties, to further refine the guidelines by taking into account concerns raised at the forty-ninth session of the Commission and to prepare criteria for implementation of the guidelines that are based on best practices and on ways to limit the burden that the envisaged procedures may represent in terms of time and resources for both national and international statistical systems and that resolve outstanding issues."
+As agreed by the commission at its 49th session, seven members of the Expert Group and four members of the Committee for the Coordination of Statistical Activities (CCSA) worked to develop a document on Criteria for the Implementation of the Guidelines on Data Flows and Global Data Reporting for Sustainable Development Goals, with the aim to operationalize the Guidelines prepared by the Expert Group2.
+The co-chairs of both the Expert Group and CCSA led the process of developing this document.
+The document was reviewed by both the Expert Group and CCSA and presented at the eighth meeting of the Expert Group.
+The document is presented in Annex I of this report.